 The Membership and Communications Manager provides a range of services to the members of MMD and MTN.
-S/he is involved in recruiting new members, collaborating on the planning and delivery of members’ events and co-ordinating related communications.
-S/he is often the first point of contact for members, therefore it’s vital s/he sets an appropriately friendly and professional tone as representative of both organisations.
+They are involved in recruiting new members, collaborating on the planning and delivery of members’ events and co-ordinating related communications.
+They are often the first point of contact for members, therefore it’s vital they set an appropriately friendly and professional tone as representative of both organisations.

-- Working closely with the Executive Directors, design and implement membership development plans, including marketing strategies and promotions to retain and grow memberships
+• Working closely with the Executive Directors, design and implement membership development plans, including marketing strategies, incentive schemes and promotions to retain and grow memberships

-- Provide an efficient and courteous point of contact for all existing and prospective members, as well as in response to general enquiries, pro-actively encouraging new members to join through wider communications, and setting the tone for a friendly, mutually-supportive community of members
+• Provide an efficient, informed and courteous point of contact for all existing and prospective members, as well as managing general enquiries, pro-actively encouraging new members to join through wider communications, and setting the tone for a friendly, mutually-supportive community of members

-- Working closely with the Executive Directors, manage and implement a communications strategy – currently including daily use of social media; co-ordinating, proofing and writing copy for emails about members’ events, wider opportunities and initiatives; weekly email circulation of members’ activities; and bi-monthly newsletters to both memberships
+• Working closely with the Executive Directors, manage and implement a communications strategy – currently including daily use of social media; designing digital marketing campaigns including designing visual media; co-ordinating, proofing and writing copy for emails about members’ events, wider opportunities and initiatives; weekly email circulation of members’ activities; and bi-monthly newsletters to both memberships

-- Pro-actively gather information and listings of relevant new musical theatre productions / development sharings around the UK, including by members, for inclusion in mailouts and wider advocacy
+• Pro-actively gather information and listings of relevant new musical theatre productions / development sharings around the UK, including by members, for inclusion in MTN’s new British musical theatre listings, MTN and MMD mailings and wider advocacy

-- In conjunction with the Executive Directors, promote events and opportunities to current membership and potential future members
+• In conjunction with the Executive Directors, promote events and opportunities to current membership, potential future members and wider industry